Most Common Reasons Kids Need an Emergency Dentist

 There is usually no need to panic if your child knocks out a baby tooth.
 Of course, if this comes with serious trauma, it is crucial to rule out concussions or serious injuries to the head.
 If you have a medical emergency, call 911 or your local hospital emergency room immediately.

 Baby teeth typically have shallow roots and less chance of permanent damage if the tooth is knocked out.
 The older the child is with baby teeth (ie. the closer they are to naturally losing the baby tooth) the less likely there will be need for intervention.
-Regardless of your child’s age, if an accident happens it is important to bring your child to our local emergency dentist as soon as possible.
+Regardless of your child’s age, if an accident happens it is important to bring your child to our local emergency dentist for kids as soon as possible.
 There may be damage to adjacent teeth that, while not visible to the eye, can become very clear with an x-ray.

 If possible, try to find the baby tooth after it is knocked out.
 This is primarily to rule out any possible choking hazards.
 Re-implantation of baby teeth is typically not needed but our children’s dentist will still like to look at the tooth if possible.